eKYC & IDA Working Group - Charter

 2) Purpose

-Develop OpenID specifications for providing Relying Parties with identity information, i.e. verified Claims, along with an explicit attestation of the verification status of those Claims (what, how, when, according to what rules, using what evidence).
+Maintain OpenID Foundation specifications for providing Relying Parties with identity information, i.e. verified Claims, along with an explicit attestation of the verification status of those Claims (what, how, when, according to what rules, using what evidence).
 These specifications are aimed at enabling use cases requiring strong identity assurance, for example, to comply with potential regulatory requirements such as Anti-Money Laundering laws or access to health data, risk mitigation, or fraud prevention.

 Terminology